 Nights can be chilly but during the day you’ll enjoy the sun and blue skies bereft of clouds.
 In summer, the Atlantic coast is generally balmy and it is the best season for treks in the Atlas.
 At over 1800m in altitude, freshness is a safe bet!
 That being said, nothing is stopping you from discovering the Moroccan desert as long as you choose the right accommodation and can adapt to the heat.

 Daytime temperatures can be quite warm.
 You will need comfortable, loose, cool clothing.
 Evenings can be cool.
 Bring a jacket or lightweight cover-up.
 Most hotel rooms will have air conditioning, but not all.
 Desert temperatures fluctuate from the cold at night to very hot during the day, but you will need to be covered to prevent sunburn.
 If you are sleeping in a tent, we will provide extra blankets.

 Bring sunglasses and a head covering.
 Sunscreen may be purchased once you arrive.
 Bring comfortable shoes for walking.
 Moroccans value modesty.
 Please respect the culture and do not wear clothing that exposes a lot of skin.
 Long sleeves and long pants or skirts are appropriate for most places you visit.
 We will visit both of the historical mosques that allow visitors.

 Traveling in a foreign culture and developing country such as Morocco can be a delightfully rewarding and challenging experience.
 African cultures have much to teach those of us who come from the modern world offering opportunities to combine enjoyment and understanding with learning new and ancient ways of living and survival.

 Romantic meanderings aside, Moroccans work very hard to make visitors feel welcome and provide what they need but patience and understanding are needed as well.
 It is a developing country and modern amenities are still being built or are nonexistent in many places outside the city.
-Sometimes visitors’ expectations are not understood by a culture that has little or no direct experience of them so instead, you might receive an interpretation of your request with interesting consequences.
+Sometimes visitors’ expectations are not understood by a culture that has little or no direct experience with them so instead, you might receive an interpretation of your request with interesting consequences.